spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 lab 7 and Lab 8 have been successfully completed according to the provided instructions.

- What I Learned in this lab
+ ###What I Learned in this lab
-I learned how to navigate between different user modes in Cisco IOS, including user EXEC, privileged EXEC (enable mode), and global configuration mode.
+* I learned how to navigate between different user modes in Cisco IOS, including user EXEC, privileged EXEC (enable mode), and global configuration mode.
 This helped unlock deeper access levels on the router so I could make important changes.

-I now understand the importance of using the enable command to gain higher-level access before configuring the router.
+* I now understand the importance of using the enable command to gain higher-level access before configuring the router.

-I practiced entering and exiting configuration modes using commands like enable, configure terminal,show running-config,service password-encryption and exit.
+* I practiced entering and exiting configuration modes using commands like enable, configure terminal,show running-config,service password-encryption and exit.

-I became more familiar with basic router command-line navigation, which is essential for network setup and troubleshooting.
+* I became more familiar with basic router command-line navigation, which is essential for network setup and troubleshooting.

-I gained hands-on experience in identifying and resolving permission-related errors when working with router commands.
+*I gained hands-on experience in identifying and resolving permission-related errors when working with router commands.

-### COMMANDS SECTION

-enable
-configure terminal